Asatelit/pwa-pos-terminal/README.md

 # Online Client Side POS Terminal

-Asatelit Point of Sale Terminal is a simple browser-based progressive web application built using common web technologies including HTML, CSS and TypeScript on top of Facebook's [React][react] library.
-The app doesn't involve a server, all data is stored in IndexedDB.
+Asatelit Point of Sale (POS) Terminal is a simple browser-based progressive web application (PWA) that designed to help small business owners efficiently manage the day's sales and inventory turns.
+The app built using common web technologies including HTML, CSS and TypeScript on top of Facebook's [React][react] library and doesn't involve a server, all data is stored in IndexedDB.

 See live demo here: [https://pos-terminal.herokuapp.com](https://pos-terminal.herokuapp.com)